simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 ```

-Pick name of your choice for this library, I have kept is *randomnumberlib*.
+Pick name of your choice for this library, I have chosen `randomnumberlib` name.
 We are going to use `https:npm.pkg.github.com`(This is packages namespace for npm with github packages) as the registry for this package.
 Other languages have their own registeries.

 Read more here : [Github Packages with npm](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages) & [Supported github packages client and namespaces](https://docs.github.com/en/free-pro-team@latest/packages/learn-github-packages/about-github-packages#supported-clients-and-formats)